 - What other factors do they think help in keeping the body fit?
 Any unconventional workout methods?

-- How important is mental health (and that can take you to a whole new topic altogether)?
+- How important is mental health (which can take you to a new topic altogether)?

 All answers to such questions are bound to generate new content ideas.

 When you are faced with the problem of how to get content ideas, look at the calendar and look for recent events.
 A marketing campaign always works if connected to occasions, festivals, centenaries, world days, etc.

 The content in this regard doesn’t have to have breaking news, but something from the near past or even the immediate future can provide an exemplary plot.
 Holidays, cultural activities, sports events, or world or national occurrences will help you engage with your audience with fresh topics.

 Create an artificial moment for people with common interests.
 The day you commemorate doesn’t need to be directly related to your product or service.
 It can be personal or tangential.
 For example, if you are marketing plants and other gardening products, it makes sense to post about a scene of Earth Day or World Green Day.